dev-laww/next-e-commerce/docs/README.md

 - [ ] Responsive design
 - [ ] Notifications
 - [ ] Improve test coverage
+- [ ] Add new pipelines for staging and production
+- [ ] Integrate redis

 ## NOTES
 - After installing dependencies, it will automatically install husky git hooks to ensure the code format.